Pobice/ZenPacks.community.WhatsDownPortlet/README.markdown

 Restart Zope after installing

 ### Developer Installation (link mode)
-Please note due to a bug <http://dev.zenoss.org/trac/ticket/7832> in zenoss portlet installed in link mode don't work.
-You will need to export the Zenpack into and .egg and install that to test.
+Please note due to a bug <http://dev.zenoss.org/trac/ticket/7832> in zenoss portlets installed in link mode don't work.
+You will need to export the Zenpack into an .egg and install that to test.

 ## Screenshots
 ![Whats Down Portlet](https://github.com/Pobice/ZenPacks.community.WhatsDownPortlet/raw/master/docs/whats_down.png)